Charles Edensor Heathcote: Biography

-In September 1915, Heathcote became Commanding Officer of the 4th Battalion, Royal Lincolnshire Regiment, fighting at the Battle of Loos and during the Battle of the Hohenzollern Redoubt.
-He served in Egypt as part of the Suez Canal Defence Force, and in France at the Battle of Vimy Ridge until May 1916, when he was appointed as brigadier general and given command of the 7th Infantry Brigade, leading the Brigade through further Vimy operations, and at the Battle of the Somme.
+In September 1915, Heathcote became commanding officer of the 4th Battalion, Royal Lincolnshire Regiment, fighting at the Battle of Loos and during the Battle of the Hohenzollern Redoubt.
+He served in Egypt as part of the Suez Canal Defence Force, and in France at the Battle of Vimy Ridge until May 1916, when he was appointed as brigadier general and given command of the 7th Infantry Brigade, leading the brigade through further Vimy operations, and at the Battle of the Somme.
 He was next given command of the 9th Battalion, King's Own Yorkshire Light Infantry, with whom he fought in the Somme operations in September 1916, when he was wounded.
 Upon his return to the Front in early 1917, Heathcote was appointed to command the 7th Battalion, Royal Leicestershire Regiment, and fought with it throughout the Battle of Arras.
 In May 1917, he went to Egypt in order to command the 231st Infantry Brigade, which he commanded during the Battle of Beersheba and the Battle of Hareira and Sheria, operations to the west of Jerusalem, and in the subsequent capture of Jerusalem, as well as in fighting on the Nablus Road.
 He then took the 231st Brigade to the Western Front, where it went into battle south of Merville, Nord, in September 1918.
-From then until the end of hostilities in November 1918, the Brigade was constantly in action, participating in the Second Battle of the Somme and the attack on the Hindenburg Line, east of Ronssoy and Templeux-le-Guérard, in addition to the fighting which resulted in the re-occupation of the Aubers Ridge and Lille, and the fall of Tournai.
-Returning to normal regimental duties in the early 1920s, he commanded the 2nd Battalion, King's Own Yorkshire Light Infantry in India, between 1922 and 1924, was Brigadier of the 1st Rhine Brigade, with the British Army of the Rhine, between 1928 and 1929, ending his career as Brigadier of the 15th Infantry Brigade at York, between 1929 and 1932.
+From then until the end of hostilities in November 1918, the brigade was constantly in action, participating in the Second Battle of the Somme and the attack on the Hindenburg Line, east of Ronssoy and Templeux-le-Guérard, in addition to the fighting which resulted in the re-occupation of the Aubers Ridge and Lille, and the fall of Tournai.

+Returning to normal regimental duties in the early 1920s, he again commanded the 2nd Battalion, King's Own Yorkshire Light Infantry in India, between 1922 and 1924, was Brigadier of the 1st Rhine Brigade, with the British Army of the Rhine, between 1928 and 1929, ending his career as Brigadier in command of the 15th Brigade at York, between 1929 and 1932.